syncfusion-content/javascript-docs/js/Diagram/UML-Class-Shapes.md

 ### Interface

-An Interface is a kind of classifier that represents a declaration of a set of coherent public features and obligations.
+* An Interface is a kind of classifier that represents a declaration of a set of coherent public features and obligations.
 To create an interface, you need to define the [classifier](/api/js/ejdiagram#members:nodes-classifier "classifier") property as "interface".
-Also, you need to define the methods and members of the interface using the [interface](/api/js/ejdiagram#members:nodes-interface "interface") property of the node.
+* Also, you need to define the [name](/api/js/ejdiagram#members:nodes-interface-name "name"),[attributes](/api/js/ejdiagram#members:nodes-interface-attributes "attributes") and [methods](/api/js/ejdiagram#members:nodes-interface-methods "methods") of the interface using the [interface](/api/js/ejdiagram#members:nodes-interface "interface") property of the node.
+* In attribute collection, you can use [name](/api/js/ejdiagram#members:nodes-interface-attributes-name "name"), [type](/api/js/ejdiagram#members:nodes-interface-attributes-type "type") and [scope](/api/js/ejdiagram#members:nodes-interface-attributes-scope "scope") properties which is used to set a name,data type and visibility of the attribute respectively.
+* In methods collection, you can use [name](/api/js/ejdiagram#members:nodes-interface-methods-name "name"), [arguments](/api/js/ejdiagram#members:nodes-interface-methods-arguments "arguments"),[type](/api/js/ejdiagram#members:nodes-interface-methods-type "type") and [scope](/api/js/ejdiagram#members:nodes-interface-methods-scope "scope") properties which is used to set a name, argument, return type and visibility of the methods.
+* In arguments collection, you can use [name](/api/js/ejdiagram#members:nodes-interface-methods-arguments-name "name") and [type](/api/js/ejdiagram#members:nodes-interface-methods-arguments-type "type") properties which is used to set a name and type of the argument.

 The following code example illustrates how to create an interface.

 {% highlight javascript %}